epics-containers/awusb/docs/tutorials/commissioning_raspi.md

 - Connect the Raspberry Pi to the network using a wired ethernet connection.
 - Power on the Raspberry Pi using the USB-C power supply.
+- Wait a few minutes as the Pi will reboot twice to expand the root filesystem and set up read-only filesystem mode.

 ## Step 6: Verify the New Server is Visible to the usb-remote Client
 On any linux machine that can route to the new Raspberry Pi server IP, run: